1. Overview

 This method is called by the mouseDragged and mouseReleased of the MoveResizeShapeLS.

-If the shape being moved or resized is aligned to a neighboring shape within a given error margin, then this method displays a red dashed line.
-The createHitAlignedCouples method checks the alignment and calls the drawAlign method of this class to display the red dashed line.
+createHitAlignedCouples method checks the alignment and calls the drawAlign method of this class to display the red dashed line. |

-createHitAlignedCouples private void createHitAlignedCouples(ShapeContainer targetContainer, int endPTindex)
+private void createHitAlignedCouples(ShapeContainer targetContainer, int

-See=>Summary Step2
+=>Summary Step2

 Parameters: